yogisec/VulnerableSAMLApp/README.md

 sudo docker ps
 ```

-Out put should have something similar to this:
+Output should have something similar to this:
 ```
 189adee1b091  localhost/idp:1.0  apache2ctl -D FOR...
 2 seconds ago  Up 2 seconds ago  0.0.0.0:80->80/tcp  idp
 ```